 MA Art Therapy

-- Students attend placements throughout the course and develop themselves professionally through supervision, reflection and by articulating their practice in writing, research and multi-media presentations.
+Students attend placements throughout the course and develop their professional skills through clinical supervision, reflective practice groups and by articulating their practice in writing, research and multi-media presentations.
 Focusing on the public sector, placements range from adult and child mental health, rehabilitation, palliative care, learning disabilities, forensic settings and schools.

-- The programme guides students toward achieving employment in health care, education and/or voluntary organisations.
+The programme guides students toward achieving employment in health care, education and/or voluntary organisations.

 Why choose this course?